codespacehelp/website/_workshopstwo/introduction-to-web-design.md

 ## Goals

-- Understand the basic languages of the web: HTML and CSS.
+- Understand the basic languages of the web: HTML, CSS and JavaScript.
 - Create a web page with custom colors and fonts.
 - Link pages together using hyperlinks.
-- Create simple grid layouts using CSS Grid and flexbox.
+- Create simple grid layouts using CSS Grid.
 - Understand responsive layouts and mobile-first design.
-- Upload your website to [Netlify](https://netlify.com/) and share it with your friends.
+- Upload your website to [Netlify](https://netlify.com/).

 ## Requirements